 It was then sold in those tacky “As Seen On TV” shops.
 I told my aunt and mother that I was experiencing back pain on my gigs.
 Seriously, I almost couldn’t stand up at the end of a set!
 They then recommended the Egg Sitter to me.

 Using my Egg Sitter drum throne cushion

 Well, believe it or not, IT WORKED!
 Unlike most things you see on infomercials, this thing actually did what they said it would.
 I simply place it on top of any drum throne I sit on and voilà, no pain.
 The Egg Sitter has improved my back health and gigging is no problem!
 Holy macaroni!

 I have used the Egg Sitter for about 2 years.
-I recommend and sell it as an affiliate product because I know it will make a difference in your drumming and in your life.
+I recommend this product because I know it will make a difference in your drumming and in your life.
 I have to say that without the egg sitter, I probably wouldn’t be gigging.

 Your back needs your support

 I’m not sure if you read about Phil Collins’ struggle with back pain caused from drumming.
 He said his posture was so bad that after years of wear and tear, he could no longer play.
 It has been an extremely difficult physical and emotional struggle for him.